2019 Novel Coronavirus (2019-nCoV) Update: Uncoating the Virus

 The 4 major categories of coronavirus are known by the Greek letters alpha, beta, delta and gamma.
-Only alpha and beta coronaviruses are known to infect humans .
-These viruses spread through the air and are responsible for about 10-30 percent of colds worldwide.
+Only alpha and beta coronaviruses are known to infect humans.
+These viruses spread through the air and are responsible for about 10-30% of colds worldwide.
 Long known to cause upper respiratory infections, coronaviruses were not felt to significantly cause pneumonia until relatively recently.
-Seven human coronaviruses (HCoVs) have now been identified: HCoV-229E, HCoV-OC43, HCoV-NL63, HCoV-HKU1, SARS-CoV (which causes severe acute respiratory syndrome), MERS-CoV (Middle East respiratory syndrome), and now SARS-CoV-2.
-All but 2019-nCoV appear to be established human pathogens with worldwide distribution, causing upper and lower respiratory tract infections, especially in children.
+Seven human coronaviruses (HCoVs) have now been identified: HCoV-229E, HCoV-OC43, HCoV-NL63, HCoV-HKU1, SARS-CoV (which causes severe acute respiratory syndrome), MERS-CoV (Middle East respiratory syndrome) and now SARS-CoV-2.
+All but SARS-CoV-2 appear to be established human pathogens with worldwide distribution, causing upper and lower respiratory tract infections, especially in children.
 Typically, HCoV infection follows a seasonal pattern similar to that of influenza, although Hong Kong researchers found that HCoV-NL63 infections mainly occurred in early summer and autumn.
 While there aren’t many coronaviruses that cause lower respiratory disease in humans, they can have serious consequences for those they infect.

 These viruses spread similar to the flu virus, and past MERS-CoV and SARS-CoV outbreaks have been complex, requiring comprehensive public health responses.
 The rapid public health responses to these outbreaks were able to quickly determine that the SARS-CoV genome sequence is different from all other known coronaviruses and that it was first transmitted from civet cats to humans, though bats were determined to be the reservoir.
 Scientists also quickly found that MERS-CoV spread from dromedary camels to humans.
 Therefore, it’s important to briefly discuss coronavirus genetics.

 Coronaviruses have an unusual replication process, which involves a 2-step replication mechanism.
-Many RNA virus genomes contain a single open reading frame (ORF) which is then translated as a single polyprotein that is then catalytically cleaved into smaller functional viral proteins, but coronaviruses can contain up to 10 separate ORFs.
+Many RNA virus genomes contain a single open reading frame (ORF), which is then translated as a single polyprotein that is catalytically cleaved into smaller functional viral proteins, but coronaviruses can contain up to 10 separate ORFs.
 Most ribosomes translate the biggest one of these ORFs, called replicase, which alone is twice the size of many other RNA viral genomes.
-The replicase gene encodes a series of enzymes that use the rest of the genome as a template to produce a set of smaller, overlapping messenger RNA molecules, which are then translated into the structural proteins -- the building blocks of new viral particles.
+The replicase gene encodes a series of enzymes that use the rest of the genome as a template to produce a set of smaller, overlapping messenger RNA molecules, which are then translated into structural proteins—the building blocks of new viral particles.
 For a detailed, complete description of coronavirus replication and pathogenesis, see the 2016 publication by Fehr and Perlman.